 6. Once completely cool (12-24 hours), tighten lids and store jars in a cool, dry area out of direct sunlight.

-What is Cold Pack Canning?
+Cold Pack Canning

 In cold pack canning, you fill canning jars with freshly prepared, unheated food.
 The food is raw, while the canning jars are hot.
 But the water, juice or syrup added to the raw food, is brought to a boil before being added to jars.